mkotsi/starter-academic/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "Uncertainty quantification in time-lapse seismic imaging: a full-waveform approach"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Maria Kotsi
-- admin
+- Alison Malcolm
-- Robert Ford
+- Gregory Ely

 # Author notes (optional)
-author_notes:
+#author_notes:
-- "Equal contribution"
+#- "Equal contribution"
-- "Equal contribution"
+#- "Equal contribution"

 date: "2013-07-01T00:00:00Z"
-doi: ""
+doi: "10.1093/gji/ggaa245"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+#publishDate: "2017-01-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *Geophysical Journal International*
-publication_short: In *ICW*
+publication_short: In *GJI*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Time-lapse seismic monitoring using full-wavefield methods aims to accurately and robustly image rock and fluid changes within a reservoir.
+These changes are typically small and localized.
+Quantifying the uncertainty related to these changes is crucial for decision making, but traditional methods that use pixel by pixel uncertainty quantification with large models are computationally infeasible.
+We exploit the structure of the time-lapse seismic problem for fast wavefield computations using a numerically exact local acoustic solver.
+This allows us to perform a Bayesian inversion using a Metropolis–Hastings algorithm to sample our posterior distribution.
+We address the well-known dimensionality problem in global optimization using an image compression technique.
+We run our numerical experiments using a single shot and a single frequency, however we show that various frequencies converge to different local minima.
+In addition, we test our framework for both uncorrelated and correlated noise, and we retrieve different histograms for each noise type.
+Through our numerical examples we show the importance of defining quantities of interest in order to setup an appropriate uncertainty quantification framework involving choosing the number of degrees of freedom and model parametrization that best approximate the problem.
+To our knowledge, there is no work in the literature studying the time-lapse problem using stochastic full-waveform inversion.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags: []
+tags: ["Inverse Theory", "Probability distributions", "Waveform Inversion", "Computational Seismology", "Controlled source seismology", "Statistical seismology"]

 # Display this page in the Featured widget?
 featured: true